pnhowe/t3kton.github.io.src/source/contractor/ConfigurationValues.rst

-To help indicate Attributes and to keep them from getting overwritten by config values ( config values are not allowed to start with `_` ), Global attributes begin with `__` and other attributes begine with `_`.
+To help indicate Attributes and to keep them from getting overwritten by config values ( config values are not allowed to start with `_` ), Global attributes begin with `__` and other attributes begin with `_`.
 Attributes also do not follow the value combining rules, as they are set internally.
 They are also not affected by config classes.

 Value Merging
 -------------

 Configvalues are merged using Jinja2.
-They are merged togeather as a final step before outputting and before merging with a PXE or Boot template.
+They are merged together as a final step before outputting and before merging with a PXE or Boot template.

 For documentation on Jina2 see http://jinja.pocoo.org/